“Is there any difference? It’s just a country! Time does change that fast” – you may think!

 However, unless you’re “full-time” expat making Vietnam your second home, you can never know how fast Vietnam develops, in this way or another.

-Hence, we come in today with a purpose of revealing some good old advice along with a few updates for your pleasant trip this 2019.
+Hence, we come in today with the purpose of revealing some good old advice along with a few updates for your pleasant trip this 2023.

 Let’s see what we have below!